keptn/keptn.github.io/content/docs/1.0.x/install/access/index.md

 ### Option 2: Expose Keptn via a NodePort
 This option exposes Keptn on each Kubernetes Node's IP at a static port.
 Therefore, please make sure that you can access the Kubernetes Nodes in your network.

-1. **Install Keptn:** Use the Keptn CLI to install Keptn on your cluster.
+1. **Install Keptn:** Use the Helm CLI to install Keptn on your cluster.
-If you want to install the execution plane for continuous delivery, add the flag `continuousDelivery.enabled=true`.
    ```
    helm install keptn keptn/keptn -n keptn --version=$KeptnVersion \
-      --create-namespace --set=continuousDelivery.enabled=true,apiGatewayNginx.type=NodePort
+      --create-namespace --set=apiGatewayNginx.type=NodePort
    ```

 1. **Get Keptn endpoint:** Get the mapped port of the `api-gateway-nginx` using the command below.